Summary / Preamble

 Imaginary friend: My system 1 suspects I am about to hear some half-baked ideas.

 Me: And your system 1 may have a point.
-I don’t claim to have detailed and watertight plans/arguments bringing us every step of the way from A to B. What I have is an outline of how we might get from an unaligned superintelligent AGI-system to an aligned superintelligent AGI-system, while minimizing risk along the way (not to 0%, but to way less than 50% if suggestions are executed faithfully).
-The different parts of the strategy vary in terms of how crystalized they are in my mind.
+I don’t claim to have detailed and watertight arguments showing exactly how we get from A to B. What I have is an outline of how we might get there, while minimizing risk along the way (not to 0%, but to way less than 50% if suggestions are executed faithfully).

-Me: But it seems to me, based on my limited understanding, that this kind of approach might be underprioritised.
-And, believe me, I don’t have any kind of full overview or understanding of everything that has been explored in the AI alignment community…
+Believe me, I don’t have full knowledge and understanding of everything that has been explored in the AI alignment community…

 Imaginary friend: I believe you.